SeansGravy/Yo/docs/USER_GUIDE.md

 * `--stream` streams tokens as the response is generated—ideal for long answers or demonstrations.
 * Rich citations (when available) print beneath each reply so you can trace the source documents quickly.
 * The new `/chat` web workspace mirrors the CLI: sessions persist in local storage and token events arrive live via WebSockets.
+* If a WebSocket hiccups mid-stream, the UI falls back to the REST reply automatically so you still see the full answer.
+Set `YO_CHAT_STREAM_FALLBACK=force` to always return full replies without streaming tokens.

 ### 4.4 `summarize` — Summarize a namespace